prolina-foundation/lisk-wiki/Install-a-Lisk-node-on-Ubuntu.md

 WantedBy=multi-user.target
 ```

 Make sure to replace {{ user }} with the user name you are logged in with.
-Now you can enable ans start the Lisk node service:
+Now you enable and start the Lisk node service:

 ```
 $ sudo systemctl enable lisk-node